AriFordsham/GHCWiki/debugging/compiled-code.md

   what's at the top of the stack.

 ## Going back in time

+There's a great tool called `rr` for reverse debugging.
+Try it out - if you're lucky it will work and you'll be able to single-step backwards and set breakpoints and watchpoints in the past.
+If `rr` doesn't work for you for whatever reason, try the following tricks.

 - Set a breakpoint on a code fragment that is regularly executed.
   Some good examples are `stg_upd_frame_info` (the standard